 His polls in West Virginia found Kennedy beating his probable Republican opponent Richard Nixon, by 14 points.
 And a full year before the primary, Kennedy had campaign chairmen in 39 of the state's 59 counties.
 Claude Ellis was named Kennedy chairman of Logan County.

-“First he sent (his) brother Ted and others - like Franklin D. Roosevelt, Jr. - in here to try to help,” Ellis told a 2002 interviewer.
-He added that Teddy Kennedy (above), “spent several months traveling between Wisconsin and West Virginia campaigning...Logan county people liked Teddy and (we) wanted to keep him here as long as he could stay.”
-A late 1959 Harris poll found JFK leading Humphrey by forty points in West Virginia, and the Kennedy team began to shift resources to Wisconsin, which produced JFK's over-whelming victory in the 5 April 1960 primary with 56% of the vote.
+Ellis told an interviewer in 2002, “First he sent (his) brother Ted and others - like Franklin D. Roosevelt, Jr. - in here to try to help.”
+Ellis added that Teddy Kennedy (above), “spent several months traveling between Wisconsin and West Virginia campaigning...Logan county people liked Teddy and (we) wanted to keep him here as long as he could stay.”
+A late 1959 Harris poll found JFK leading Humphrey by forty points in West Virginia, and the Kennedy team began to shift resources to back to Wisconsin, which produced JFK's surprising over whelming victory in the 5 April 1960 primary with 56% of the vote.

 Except...Chafin himself remembered the situation differently in a 1964 interview with William Young.
 Just four years after the election Chafin recalled, “In my traveling around (and) over the county, I could see that the Kennedy forces were gaining strength, and they had more young people, and they had a good organization.”
 On Monday, 25 April, Kennedy himself made a well attended speech in Logan (above), followed by a crowded parade through the center of town.
 Dan Dahill, a local pol, remembered, “It was a carnival atmosphere.
 Everyone came together—except for Raymond Chafin’s faction, that is.
 Raymond and his candidates were all brooding up in their Aracoma Hotel headquarters that day,”